AdguardTeam/AdguardKnowledgeBase/04.android/06.solving-problems/13.firefox-certificates/docs.en.md

         - docs
 ---

-Different versions of Firefox require different approaches to implement [HTTPS filtering](https://kb.adguard.com/en/general/https-filtering).
+Different versions of Firefox require different approaches for AdGuard to perform [HTTPS filtering](https://kb.adguard.com/en/general/https-filtering).
 If the stable version of Firefox allows you to install the certificate directly into the browser itself, in other versions of the specified browser this functionality may be limited (Firefox Nightly, Beta, Developer Edition, and other browsers based on Firefox).
 Below we present two options to help you activate HTTPS filtering in different versions of the Firefox browser.

 ### Enabling access to certificates installed on device